 At the core of Camelot’s DNA, we’re Customs brokers.
-We have five licensed Customs brokers on staff and a total of eight Certified Classification Specialists.
+We have five licensed Customs brokers on staff and a total of six Certified Classification Specialists.
 This means that when we take on a new importer or when our customers are looking to bring in new items, we painstakingly review the classifications for correctness, potential PGA exposure, ADD/CVD liability and whether or not they’re permitted to claim duty relief as part of a trade program.

 What happens if we find mistakes from a previous Customs broker?
 Working with counsel and with an importer, we develop a strategy to either make a voluntary disclosure in the case of a duty shortfall or to protest previous entries and try to secure a refund.
 We have a page of Case Studies dedicated to some of our classification challenges and victories that returned significant dollars to our clients’ bottom lines.

 Managed by Customs and Border Protection, CTPAT is designed to prevent the introduction of an unauthorized device that could cause harm.

 Importers who are certified and validated members of CTPAT and who work with CTPAT freight forwarders, Customs brokers and carriers see an aggregated benefit and reduced risk scoring when their goods are reviewed for entry.

 CTPAT asks companies to look at facility, technology and employee security both in the United States and at factories and consolidation points abroad.
 CBP audits and revalidates CTPAT companies in America and overseas for compliance every four years.

 Click here to download Camelot’s 7-point container inspection checklist provided by Amber Road’s Global Trade Academy.